-Whether you're just starting out or are looking for an advanced class to help you refine and polish your work, we have a course for you.
+Whether you're just starting out or looking for an advanced class to help you refine and polish your work, we have a course for you.
 Class sessions begin in January, March, July, and September.
 Because of the flexible nature of our courses, we can gladly accept students from all across the globe.

-If you're looking for a learning environment that features one-on-one interactions, customized courses, and a flexible schedule, check out CNF's Mentoring Program.
+If you're looking for a learning environment that features one-on-one interactions, customized coursework, and an individualized schedule, check out CNF's Mentoring Program.

-You want to do it.
+Instructor: TBA - You want to do it.
 You mean to start that writing project ... eventually.
 Now is the time to put excuses aside and start your writing project.
-Creative Nonfiction's special boot camp sessions will do just that by providing firm deadlines, writing exercises, and weekly feedback.
-Along the way you'll also develop the habit of writing regularly which will serve you well all through 2014 (and beyond!).
-After 5 weeks, if you've completed the minimum number of assignments, you'll have an essay of between 3,000 and 6,000 words, or at least a dozen passages to use as starting points for future essays.
-Five weeks not enough?
-Sign up for a full 10-weeks of Boot Camp.
-Not only will you get a discounted rate; you'll get double the deadlines and support.
+Creative Nonfiction's summer boot camp session will do just that by providing firm deadlines, daily writing exercises, and weekly feedback.
+Along the way you'll also develop the habit of writing regularly.
+After 4 weeks, if you've completed the minimum number of assignments, you'll have an essay of between 3,000 and 6,000 words, or at least a dozen passages to use as starting points for future essays.
 Learn More / Enroll »

 Please follow the links below for more information on upcoming and future sessions: